Check out these great Prime Day 2021 deals from small businesses | CNN Underscored

 Arkam Premium Beard Straightener for Men ($17.99, originally $29.99; amazon.com)

-This beard straightener from Arkam, a Massachusetts-based small business, features three different heat levels to target different hair types — thin & fine, medium & wavy and thick & curly.
+This beard straightener from Arkam, a Massachusetts-based small business, features three different heat levels to target different hair types — thin and fine, medium and wavy, and thick and curly.

 Lillie’s of Charleston Hot Sauces Variety Gift Box ($23.18, originally $28.98; amazon.com)